Skip to content

 • A self-telemetry exporter pointing at LinkMesh’s OTLP receiver with the same bearer.

-The pipelines you build in the LinkMesh UI arrive via the remote-config poll after the collector starts.
+The pipelines you build in the LinkMesh UI arrive over the native remote-config channel after the collector starts.
 The bootstrap itself never changes unless you rotate the bearer or move the LinkMesh server.

 Air-gapped installs

-For fleets that can’t reach apt.grafana.com / rpm.grafana.com directly, host the packages on your own internal mirror and point the agent at it:
+For fleets that can’t reach apt.grafana.com / rpm.grafana.com directly, host the packages on your own internal mirror and install the runtime from there.
+Point your apt/yum sources at your mirror URL instead of the upstream default and proceed with a normal apt install / yum install:

 Terminal window